unixdaddy/do_ansible/README.md

 - project - this repo pulled into Ansible Tower (Tower will automatically pull in DigitalOcean Collection via requirements file)
 - credential - New Type for DigitalOcean Token - set as env (injector configuration)
 - credential - Machine credential to connect to the new machines - ssh key
-- Inventory - inventory configured with groups/hosts - use source from project to use K8s-host or K8-local inventories
+- Inventory - inventory configured with groups/hosts - use source from project (K8s-host or K8-local) or add dynamic inventory script - digital_ocean.py

   more will be added on this section later
 </details>